ynojima/guideline/source_en/ArchitectureInDetail/Ajax.rst

 Handling by using BindingResult
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-| When same type of JavaBean is returned in case of normal termination and in case of input error, error handling can be performed by receiving ``BindingResult`` as the processing method argument.
+| When same type of JavaBean is returned in case of normal termination and in case of input error, error handling can be performed by receiving ``BindingResult`` as the handler method argument.
 | This method can be used irrespective of the request data format.
-| When ``BindingResult`` is not to be specified as processing method argument, it is necessary to implement error handling by the exception handling method mentioned earlier.
+| When ``BindingResult`` is not to be specified as handler method argument, it is necessary to implement error handling by the exception handling method mentioned earlier.

 - Controller